amburu4159/group-3-ku042021/README.md

 # Car Fatalities
 ## Purpose
-  The purpose of this investigation is to determine the primary factors that contribute to the fatality of vehicle crashes.
-The data for this investigation is pulled from the NHTSA CRSS (National Highway Traffic Safety Administration Crash Report Sampling System) database (https://www.nhtsa.gov/crash-data-systems/crash-report-sampling-system).
+Our group’s goal was to explore car accident data to determine what factors contributed most to fatal accidents and whether a machine learning model could use these factors to predict fatalities.
+This, combined with our visualizations, would allow us to pinpoint what factors deserve the most attention when promoting car safety.

 ## Teammates
 1. Andrew Mburu - Square/Repository
 2. Bryan Gurss - Triangle/ML model
 3. Jason Dibble - Circle/Database
 4. Darpan Bhakta - X/Technologies

-## Questions to address
-  o What factors contribute to fatality in vehicle crashes?
-  o Do accidents involving alcohol or distracted driving have increased rates of fatality?
-  o Does adverse weather impact the rate of crash fatality?

 ## Google Slides Draft
 https://docs.google.com/presentation/d/1Jm8NRDJl4Hmu8E_V1p_JUmdTqQMMCMX8bRXLLxojHeE/edit?usp=sharing